athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

   (+ a b))
 ```

-<aside class="blog-post__note">You will have noticed that the above file had some code in it.
+<aside class="blog-content__note">You will have noticed that the above file had some code in it.
 It's good code, but for this post let's delete it all and just use the above.
 You could also just leave that code in place, but for clarity I will demo this with only the <code class="gatsby-code-text">add</code> fn in this <code class="gatsby-code-text">namespace</code>.</aside>

 Now let's write a test for our `add` function.
 Open `time_dive_test.cljs` and write a simple test: